ARMmbed/mbed-os-5-docs/docs/tools/CLI/build_profiles.md

     * Debugger is likely to drop connection.
     * Breaks the local file system on the [Arm Mbed interface](../introduction/index.html) on some boards.

-### Debug profile
+### Debug

-- Largest and slowest profile.
+- Largest and slowest performance.
 - Full error information.
 For example, asserts have file name and line number.
 - Easy to step through code with a debugger.
 - Disabled sleep mode.

-### Release profile
+### Release

-- Smallest profile and still fast.
+- Smallest codesize and still fast.
 - Minimal error information.
 - Chip goes to sleep when going idle:
     - Debugger is likely to drop connection.
     - Breaks the local file system on the [Mbed interface](../introduction/index.html) on some boards.

-### User defined profiles
+### User-defined

-A toolchain or build system profile is a set of flags that is guaranteed to be passed to the underlying compiler suite.
+As mentioned above `build profile` defines the set of flags that is guaranteed to be passed to the underlying compiler suite.

 These flags are stored in a JSON file that may be merged with other JSON files of the same structure.

-#### JSON toolchain profile format
+#### JSON `build profile` format

-The JSON object that represents a toolchain profile is a dictionary mapping from toolchains, such as `GCC_ARM`, to their flags, such as `-O3`.
+The JSON object that represents a toolchain configuration is a dictionary mapping from toolchains, such as `GCC_ARM`, to their flags, such as `-O3`.

-The structure is as follows: each toolchain supported by a toolchain profile has a dictionary in the root dictionary.
+The structure is as follows: each toolchain to be supported has a dictionary in the root dictionary.
 This dictionary contains a mapping from a flag type to a list of flags that should be passed to the corresponding part of the compiler suite.

 The required flag types are: